 - Watch the Oven: Gluten-free baked goods can brown quickly.
 Keep an eye on your bagels in the last few minutes of baking to prevent over-browning.

-- Freeze for Later: Double your gluten free bagels recipe and freeze half the bagels after baking.
-Simply thaw and toast for a quick breakfast or snack.
+- Freeze for Later: Double the recipe and freeze half the bagels after baking.
+Just thaw and toast for a quick breakfast or snack anytime!

 🥡Storage